defacto133/MultiLevelExpandableIndentableListView/README.md

 # MultiLevelExpandableIndentableListView

-This library display hierarchical data (e.g. comments) in a list view, so that the user can collapse and expand elements.
-Every element is indented accordingly to its level in the hierarchy.
+This component is an adapter that can handle hierarchical data (e.g. comments) in a `RecyclerView`, so that the user can collapse and expand elements inside the hierarchy.

 Here's a video of the SampleApp demo